waterzhaojun/pandapenguin/README.md

 5. After pretreatment, you can go to your project folder to run specific analysis method to get the result.

+6. In pretreat folder there are also some high level api for using. apply_shift.m is to apply mx with shift parameters.
+It is the same if you go to each registration function to apply, but this function will be easier.

 ================================================================================
 ### vessel_diameter_measurement
 scripts used for 2P experiment vessel diameter measurement